kubernetes/website/content/en/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definition-versioning.md

   - name: v1
     served: true
     storage: false
-  # The conversion section is introduced in kubernetes 1.13+ with a default value of
+  # The conversion section is introduced in Kubernetes 1.13+ with a default value of
   # None conversion (strategy sub-field set to None).
   conversion:
     # None conversion assumes the same schema for all versions and only sets the apiVersion